Transient tachypnea of the newborn (TTN) is a breathing disorder seen shortly after delivery, most often in early term or late preterm babies.

 Leftover fluid in the lungs causes the baby to breathe rapidly.
 It is harder for the small air sacs of the lungs to stay open.

-Transient tachypnea is more likely to occur in babies who were:
+TTN is more likely to occur in babies who are:

 - Delivered by C-section, especially if labor has not already started